 Fairness concerns about repeat entries may be offset if the competitor is willing to enter the costume in a more experienced skill division.

-If you determine it would not be fair to enter a costume in competition in any division, please consider allowing the entrant to present the costume as an exhibition entry (not judged in competition).
+If the masquerade director determines it would not be fair to enter a costume in competition in any division, please consider allowing the entrant to present the costume as an exhibition entry (not judged in competition).

+Archiving Competitions and Awards

+Awards should be archived, with photographs of the competitor in costume, on the events social media, website, and print media.
+If a masquerade director wishes, these awards may also be documented with the International Costumer’s Guild archives by emailing a list of contestants and awards with accompanying photos to the ICG recording secretary.
+Masquerades that publicly advertise their use of the ICG Guidelines are required to submit photos and names of their participants, including any awards won, so that their Masquerade entries can be included in the International Costumers’ Guild Archives.
+Participants can opt to be included in the archives under their cosplay name or pseudonym, but should use the same name when entering in multiple Masquerades.
+Participants may opt out of including their name, or may choose to be included only as the costume name for the sake of anonymity.
+This is recommended in the case of costumers under the age of legal majority.

+Masquerade Tier Guidelines

+Masquerades draw a wide variety of entrants and the ICG recognizes four tiers of competition.

+While a higher tier competition does not reflect on any costumer’s level of skill and all costumers should be welcome to compete, awards won at a higher tier should be weighed more heavily when determining an entrant's skill division.

+• Local: Local competitions may be hosted by libraries, clubs, or conventions with attendees and entrants from a narrow area.

+• Regional: Competitors and audience members from the wider region or multiple metropolitan areas participate in the convention.

+• National: Large competitions that draw entrants and audience from around the country.

+• International: Any competition that draws both entrants and audience from around the country and outside the host country can be considered an international competition.

+Masquerade directors may determine their tier based on their attendees and entrants, and advertise it as they see fit.

 Skill Division Guidelines

-Competition with one’s peers is the cornerstone of fairness.
-We believe it’s unreasonable for somebody who is new to costuming to compete against competitors with years of masquerade experience for every award.
+Competition with one's peers is the cornerstone of fairness.
+We believe it is unreasonable for someone new to costuming to compete against competitors with years of masquerade experience for every award.

-The ICG recommends a skill- and experience-based division of masquerade entrants into competition groups to ensure that both novice and experienced costumers have a reasonably equal chance to win one of the big competitive awards given in masquerades.
+The ICG recommends a skill and experience-based division of masquerade entrants into competition groups to ensure that both novice and experienced costumers have a reasonably equal chance to win the major and competitive awards given in masquerades.

 The division system is not intended to provide recognition; the awards themselves do that.
 It exists merely to promote fairness.
 Outside of any single competition, division ranking is meaningless.

 The ICG has chosen a three-tier division system for large international competitions.
-If your competition is smaller or draws a narrower range of skills and experience, please adapt or dispose of this division system as appropriate.
+If your competition is smaller or draws a narrower range of skills and experience, please adapt the division system as appropriate.

 The Novice division exists to encourage people who are new to costuming and masquerades to compete.

 The Journeyman division is an interim division for costumers who have consistently won awards in the Novice division, but who feel they are not yet ready to compete in the Master division.
-The Master division is open to any competitor who wishes to enter.
+The Master division is open to any competitor who wishes to enter, though it is good practice for masquerade directors to require anyone who is a known professional in the field, or has had exceptional success in past masquerades to enter as a Master in competition.